SerreRom/PowerShell/PowerShell/VMDeploymentTool/Readme.md

 This set of tool enables to deploy hyper-v virtual machines from a template file.
-You can find below the current feature provided
+You can find below the current feature provided.
+I have added a word file for the documentation.

+This tool is in beta and so some bugs could appears

-(support only for Hyper-V host in WS2016 in a cluster):
+(support only for Hyper-V host in WS2016 in a cluster)

 - Deploy a complete Gen 2 Hyper-V Virtual Machine.
 - Set the main settings of the VM (vCPU, Memory, Note, integration services)